hankache/Acme-Cow/README.md

 To Do
 -----
-* Enhance the test formatter
+* Enhance the text formatter
 * Add more templates
 * Use Terminal::ANSIColor to make the output more appealing